tomchadwin/tom.chadw.in/_posts/2023-07-20-UpdatableViews.md

 Database views are traditionally read-only.
 Their primary purpose is the presentation of data to the client.
 But Matt had mentioned updatable views.
 How is this done?

 This project's database is PostgreSQL.
 While at a broad concept level, views are read-only, PostgreSQL does allow views to be updated: passing the updated values to the table on which the view is based.
 However, [there are severe limitations on which views can handle updates in this way](https://www.postgresql.org/docs/15/sql-createview.html).
+Our views did not fall within these limitations, so we have to do some more work to get this up and running.

 Database triggers are "listeners" which can be assigned to fire when specific events occur.
 For example, a trigger can be created which fires when a specific table's data is updated.
 A trigger function is called, which carries out whatever ancillary function is required - perhaps inserting a row into another table.